Amputation rates following limb salvage at a tertiary care podiatry centre: A retrospective analysis

 Background: Lower extremity amputation is a severe complication of diabetic foot disease, causing significant morbidity and mortality.
 This study reports amputation rates and post-operative quality of life following multidisciplinary limb salvage strategies at a tertiary care podiatry centre in India.

-Methods: A retrospective review was conducted for all surgical admissions at Dr RK Diabetic Foot and Podiatry Institute between January 2024 and January 2025, with Institutional Ethics Committee (IEC) approval.
-Data included surgical admissions, amputations performed, limb salvage procedures, patient demographics, comorbidities, ulcer location, amputation level, mortality, and one-year follow-up outcomes.
+Methods: A retrospective review was conducted for all surgical admissions at Dr RK Diabetic Foot and Podiatry Institute between January 2024 and January 2025.
+Data included surgical admissions, amputations performed, limb salvage procedures, patient demographics, comorbidities, ulcer location, amputation level, mortality and outcomes at 1 year after surgery.

 Results: Among 856 surgical admissions, 821 underwent successful limb salvage and 35 required amputations, yielding an amputation rate of 4.06%.
-Most amputees were male (74.3%), aged 50–70 years.
+Most amputees were men (74.3%), aged 50–70 years.
 Below-knee amputations accounted for 74.2% of cases.
 Mortality was 11.1% for above-knee and 7.7% for below-knee surgeries.
-At one-year follow-up, quality of life assessments revealed 100% of respondents used prosthetic or assistive support; 83% retained indoor mobility, and 92% independently managed personal care.
+At 1-year follow-up, quality of life assessments revealed 100% of respondents used prosthetic or assistive support; 83% retained indoor mobility, and 92% independently managed personal care.
 However, 29% reported emotional distress, underscoring the psychosocial burden of amputation.
-Follow-up compliance was 100%.

 Conclusion: The low amputation rate of 4.06% highlights the effectiveness of multidisciplinary limb salvage in a tertiary care setting.
 Functional recovery was notable, but psychological support remains essential.
 Strengthened patient education and comprehensive rehabilitation may further reduce amputations and improve long-term outcomes in high-risk diabetic populations.

-Lower extremity amputation remains one of the most devastating complications of diabetes mellitus and peripheral arterial disease, leading to disability, reduced quality of life, and increased mortality (Humphries, 2025; Perveen et al,2024; Barnes et al 2020 ; Setacci et al 2020)
+Lower extremity amputation remains one of the most devastating complications of diabetes and peripheral arterial disease, leading to disability, reduced quality of life, and increased mortality (Barnes et al, 2020; Setacci et al 2020; Perveen et al, 2024; Humphries, 2025).

-Globally, diabetic complications result in a lower limb amputation approximately every half minute, with the vast majority of these cases linked to preceding foot ulcers.
-(Bilal et al, 2023)
+Globally, diabetic complications result in a lower limb amputation approximately every 30 seconds, with the vast majority of these cases linked to preceding foot ulcers.
+(Bilal et al, 2023).

 Reducing major amputations remains a critical goal in advanced diabetic foot care.
-Given the chronic and complex nature of diabetic foot ulcers, a coordinated, multidisciplinary approach is essential—one that follows a staged pathway involving debridement, infection control, optimized wound bed preparation, and timely reconstruction to promote effective healing (Wang et al,2019; LK V, et al 2025) Limb salvage strategies focus on preserving functional limb integrity through a combination of infection management, vascular reconstruction, surgical debridement, advanced wound care, pressure offloading, and reconstructive surgery.
-(Randhawa et al, 2025)
+Given the chronic and complex nature of diabetic foot ulcers, a coordinated, multidisciplinary approach is essential—one that follows a staged pathway involving debridement, infection control, optimised wound bed preparation, and timely reconstruction to promote effective healing (Wang et al, 2019; LK V et al, 2025).
+Limb salvage strategies focus on preserving functional limb integrity through a combination of infection management, vascular reconstruction, surgical debridement, advanced wound care, pressure offloading, and reconstructive surgery (Kawaji et al, 2025).

-Multidisciplinary teams have been shown to significantly reduce amputation rates, but global outcomes remain variable, particularly in low- and middle-income countries where comorbidities and resource constraints complicate care (Swaminathan et al ,2024; Adeleye et al, 2020
+Multidisciplinary teams have been shown to significantly reduce amputation rates, but global outcomes remain variable, particularly in low- and middle-income countries where comorbidities and resource constraints complicate care (Adeleye et al, 2020; Swaminathan et al, 2024).

 This study assesses amputation rates following limb salvage in a tertiary care podiatry centre in South India, offering real-world evidence on the effectiveness of coordinated multidisciplinary management.